Tour Prep

 5 mins read

 You've heard Japan has no tipping culture.
 Tipping at restaurants is awkward, taxi drivers refuse it, hotel staff politely decline.
 So when your private tour guide just spent eight hours showing you hidden Tokyo neighborhoods, explaining cultural nuances, and ensuring you didn't miss your dinner reservation—what do you do?
-The internet says "never tip in Japan," but that guidance was written for restaurants and taxis, not private guides.
-Here's what actually applies to your situation.

 Why Japan Doesn't Have Tipping Culture